dengking/programming-language/docs/C++/Expert/Herb-Sutter/Effective-Concurrency-Serial/02-How-Much-Scalability-Do-You-Have-or-Need/index.md

 3、Applications that aren't CPU-bound, where their current feature set won't drive more than one core's worth of computation no matter how you slice them (a simple text processor, for instance).

+> NOTE:
+>
+> 1、"simple text processor" "aren't CPU-bound" 是非常容易理解的，因为它需要等待用户输入，这让我想起了Redis is not CPU-bound的论断，Redis和"simple text processor" 一样，是"IO-bound"的

-If you have no reason or capability to escape one of those constraints, it probably doesn't make sense to invest heavily in making your code `O(K)` or better because the extra concurrency will never be exercised on such systems.
+If you have no reason or capability to escape one of those constraints, it probably doesn't make sense to invest(投资) heavily in making your code `O(K)` or better because the extra concurrency will never be exercised on such systems.
 But don't forget that, even in the `O(1)` world, concurrency is a primary path to better responsiveness, and some basic techniques like using an event-driven program structure will work even in the most constrained case of running on an OS that has no support for actual threads. `O(K)` is appropriate especially for code that targets domains with fixed concurrency:

 1、Fixed hardware targets: A notable situation is when you're targeting one multicore game console generation.
 For example, when developing a game for XBox 360, it makes sense to write an `O(6)` application, because that generation of the console is fixed at six hardware threads (three cores with two hardware threads each); similarly, PlayStation 3 naturally lends itself to `O(8)` or `O(9)` applications because it is fixed at 1+8 cores (one general-purpose core, and eight special-purpose cores).
 These configurations will not change until each console's next major hardware generation.

 2、Applications whose key operations cannot be fully parallelized: The earlier packet-sending example illustrates a case where a CPU-intensive operation has internal ordering dependencies; its parts are not sufficiently independent to let them be run fully in parallel.
-As we saw, pipelining is a classic approach to extract some parallelism out of an otherwise inherently serial operation; but basic pipelining is at best `O(K)`, for a pipeline with `K` stages of relatively equal cost.
-Although `O(K)` is not scalable, it can be deployed tactically to temporarily extend the free lunch.
+As we saw, pipelining is a classic approach to extract(提取) some parallelism out of an otherwise inherently(内在地) serial(串行) operation; but basic pipelining is at best `O(K)`, for a pipeline with `K` stages of relatively equal cost.
+Although `O(K)` is not scalable, it can be deployed tactically(策略高明地) to temporarily extend the free lunch.

+> NOTE:
+>
+> "async method invocat-message queue-mailbox-pipeline parallel 串联并行流程"

-In `O(K)` in particular, there are some fixed costs of making the code concurrent that we will incur at runtime on even a single-core machine, including work to manage messages, perform context switches, and lock shared data.
+In `O(K)` in particular, there are some fixed costs of making the code concurrent that we will incur at runtime on even a single-core machine, including work to manage messages, **perform context switches**, and **lock shared data**.
 However, by applying concurrency, we can get some limited scalability, and often also better responsiveness.